ornskoldsvikskommun/Frends.Kungsbacka.Json/README.md

 ### Custom Helpers for Handlebars

-Handlebars.Net supports custom helpers and this functionallity is now exposed in the Handlebars task.
+Handlebars.Net supports custom helpers and this functionality is now exposed in the Handlebars task.
 The way you define a custom helper is by creating a delegate of one of the following types:
 `Action<System.IO.TextWriter,dynamic,object[]>` or if its a block helper `Action<System.IO.TextWriter,dynamic,dynamic,object[]>`.